AdobeDocs/workfront.it-IT/help/quicksilver/documents/workfront-for-adobe-creative-cloud/workfront-for-adobe-creative-loud.md

 >We are removing the Workfront extension for Illustrator and InDesign from the Creative Cloud exchange in mid-November.
 -->

-Workfront Extension è un Adobe progettato per consentire di salvare ed esportare le risorse create in Illustrator o InDesign in Workfront, velocizzando in tal modo il processo di approvazione e revisione.
+L’estensione Workfront è un’estensione di Adobe progettata per consentire di salvare ed esportare in Workfront le risorse create in Illustrator o InDesign, velocizzando in tal modo il processo di approvazione e revisione.

 Questa sezione contiene i seguenti articoli: